Types of soft tissue sarcoma

 You can view and print the quick guides for all the pages in the About soft tissue sarcoma section.

-Fibrosarcomas grow from cells in fibrous tissue.
+Fibroblastic sarcomas grow from cells in fibrous tissue.
 The cells are called histiocytes or fibrocytes.
 Fibrosarcomas can grow in any part of the body.
-But they are most commonly found in the arms or legs.
+They are commonly found in the arms or legs.
+Around 460 cases of fibroblastic sarcoma are diagnosed in the UK every year.

 Rhabdomyosarcomas develop from skeletal (striated) muscle cells.
 This is the type of muscle that you can control.
-Rhabdomyosarcomas are found most often in the arms and legs.
+Rhabdomyosarcomas can develop anywhere in the body.
+In the UK around 120 people are diagnosed with rhabdomyosarcoma every year.

 There are two main types of rhabdomyosarcoma – embryonal and alveolar.
 Embryonal rhabdomyosarcomas tend to occur more commonly in children and young people.
 Alveolar rhabdomyosarcomas tend to occur more often in younger adults.
 There is a third type called pleomorphic rhabdomyosarcoma.
 This is rare and tends to occur in adults.